chrissoo1213/NAHB/nahbAdventureBook-main/README.md

-Here’s a completely rebranded README for your new concept.

-You can replace your entire current README with this:

 🧠 Mindfall: Psychological Horror Engine

 A full-stack web application for creating, exploring, and publishing interactive psychological horror experiences where every decision fractures reality.